 Paramedic education began at Weber State University in the mid-1970s as the first program in Utah and one of the earliest in the nation.
 The paramedic program continues to provide Utah and the Intermountain West with the highest commitment to prehospital emergency care education.

 WSU's paramedic program was initially JRC accredited in 1984, and in 2011 the program was site visited for its sixth CoAEMSP re-accreditation for which it received no citations and numerous superlative comments.
-The Department of Emergency Care & Rescue (EC&R) provides courses in EMT, Paramedic and selected continuing education courses including Tactical EMS and Specialty Care Transport.
+The Department of Emergency Care & Rescue (EC&R) provides courses in EMT, Paramedic and selected continuing education courses including Tactical EMS and Critical Care Transport.

 Weber's paramedic program initially, and traditionally, provided EMS education for fire and EMS agencies along the Wasatch Front.
 Prior to 2002, 90 percent of all students were agency sponsored in both time and pay.
 Agency students generally sought a paramedic certificate.
 Since that time, fiscal crunches in most EMS agencies and fire departments has led to a decrease in the number of agency students being sent or sponsored for paramedic training.

 This endeavor has produced over 100 certificate-trained paramedics, eligible to take the Utah Bureau of EMS certification and the National Registry examination.
 The distance education offering for rural Utah and the other states mirrors both the curriculum and rigors of the on-campus day program in every manner.
 The program started its sixth class in August 2010 and is extremely popular.

 In 2006, the program faced a pivotal change involving its communities of interest.
 While Fire and EMS agencies desire WSU graduates, they no longer provide enough agency-sponsored students to maintain dual day class viability.
 The traditional campus day class program was converted from a June and October class start to one program start every fall semester.
 The popular distance education class (evenings) also starts every "even year" fall semester.
 Conversion to a standard semester model allowed better articulation for private students to obtain financial aid and a better mesh with standard university scheduling, instructional technology and grading systems.